Samuel-Menear/azure-labs/az-104/lab-05-intersite-connectivity/README.md

 separation or subsidiary isolation.

 > **Note:** VMs deployed to **West Europe, Zone 3** rather than East US as specified in the
-> lab default — region and zone selection has no impact on the peering, routing, or
+> lab default.
+Region and zone selection has no impact on the peering, routing, or
 > connectivity behaviour demonstrated.
 VM size changed from Standard_D2s_v3 to
 > **Standard_B2ls_v2** for cost efficiency.
 Networking behaviour is identical at either size.